DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

     ![](../../../../images/eurd-win-underlay-report-add-line-numbers.png)

-The resulting report lists all data from the data source.
+The resulting report lists all items from all invoices.

 ![](../../../../images/eurd-win-underlay-report-preview-1.png)

 ## Group Data

-Group table data by units (for instance, group order data by orders).
+Group table data to produce invoices.

 1. Right-click the design surface.
 Select **Insert Band** / **GroupHeader** from the context menu.